Special relativity and the rod/slot paradox – I – seeming contradictions between reference frames

 How do we proceed from here?

 My line of work will be the following: Instead of applying the length contraction directly, I will focus on some events defined by a scenario and its initial conditions.
-I will then apply the Lorentz-transformation to transform the events’ coordinates between my chosen frames of reference.
-By doing this we will get a lot of important insights.
+I will then apply the Lorentz Transformation to transform the events’ coordinates between my chosen frames of reference.
+By doing so, we will get a lot of important insights.

 But a first step is a more precise definition of a scenario and its initial conditions.
 In the next post I will turn to the setup of a collision scenario inspired by the last two illustrations above.